shakeel-data/revenue-trends-analysis-dashboard/README.md

     - This allows for clearer regional patterns compared to traditional choropleth maps.

 ## 💼 Business Insights
-- The final dashboard enables stakeholders to make informed, data-driven decisions by highlighting key business metrics.
+- This final dashboard enables stakeholders to make informed, data-driven decisions by highlighting key business metrics.
 - It uncovers top-performing regions, high-revenue categories, seasonal trends, and areas of underperformance.
 - These insights support strategic planning, inventory optimization, and targeted marketing initiatives.